scipion-em/docs/docs/facilities/customize_report.rst

 Intro
 -----
 There is a type of protocols called monitors which are used to produce live analysis plots, generate reports or raise alerts when some problems are detected.
 A monitor example is the **CTF-monitor**, that checks the computed defocus values for each micrograph as they are generated. **CTF-monitor** may raise an alert if the defocus values are above or below certain thresholds.
-An spetial case of this monitors is the **monitor summary** which encapsulates the **CTF Monitor**, the **system monitor** and the **movie gain monitor** and continuosly creates a report.
+An special case of this monitors is the **monitor summary** which encapsulates the **CTF Monitor**, the **system monitor** and the **movie gain monitor** and continuosly creates a report.

 In this section, we will focus on the technical details regarding how these reports are generated and the options we have to customize them.